home-assistant/home-assistant.io/source/_integrations/nest.markdown

 <div class='note'>

-The `nest` camera will automatically be setup when you do.
+The `nest` camera will automatically be set up when you do.

 </div>